 We are continuing with external quality assurance and moderation activity and have put in place a system to undertake this activity remotely.
 We have prepared this guide to help you prepare for remote sampling and visits.

-Please continue to contact us in the usual manner, all staff have access to email and we recently introduced a new phone system which enables all staff to have full access to our telephone system when away from the office so all calls to our office numbers will be answered.
+Please continue to contact us in the usual manner, all staff have access to email and our phone system enables all staff to have full access to our telephone system when away from the office so all calls to our office numbers will be answered.

 If you know which member of staff you need to speak to you may find it quicker to contact them on their direct dial number.
 Contact numbers and emails for each department can be found on our meet the team pages.